Why ocean swimming is worth the plunge

 “There’s such a beautiful freedom in not having any boundaries while you swim.”

-They are of all ages, genders and their reasons for embarking on the new sport range from improving fitness, relieving stress, injury therapy and having a whole-body workout.
+She says those embarking on the new sport start for a variety of health reasons, including improving fitness, relieving stress, injury recovery and having a whole-body workout.

 “I could easily do resistance training in the gym but I’d much prefer to swim in the ocean than sit at a leg press or get stressed running on a treadmill.”